 Having grown up in Canada, Sarah has held a longstanding association with The Banff Center where she has worked as a guest curator and researcher in residence for the Walter Phillips Gallery, the International Curatorial Institute and what was the Banff New Media Institute, developing exhibitions, summits, residencies and publications.
 She co-edited with Sara Diamond Euphoria & Dystopia: The Banff New Media Institute Dialogues (Banff Centre Press, 2011).

-Sarah co-chaired Rewire, the Fourth International Conference on the histories of media art, science and technology with FACT in Liverpool (2011) and was a founding member on the advisory board of the Journal of Curatorial Studies.
+Sarah chairs the annual symposium at NEoN Festival and in 2019 co-chaired Re@ct: Social Change, Art and Technology in Dundee, and in 2011 co-chaired Rewire, the Fourth International Conference on the histories of media art, science and technology with FACT in Liverpool.
+She was a founding member of the advisory board of the Journal of Curatorial Studies.

 Lifespans: NEoN Digital Arts Festival, Wellgate shopping centre and other venues across Dundee, 2018